firebase/flutterfire/packages/firebase_ui_auth/doc/migration.md

-# FlutterFireUI ➡️ FirebaseUI migration guide.
+# FlutterFireUI ➡️ FirebaseUI migration guide

 To migrate from `flutterfire_ui` package to `firebase_ui_*` family, you need to do the following: